FriendsOfFlarum/upload/readme.md

 ### configuration

 Enable the extension, a new tab will appear on the left hand side.
 This separate settings page allows you to further configure the extension.

+Make sure you configure the upload permission on the permissions page as well.

 #### Mimetype regular expression